 Learn more: How to Compare Credit Card Interest Rates

 Knowing the difference between interest and APR can help you evaluate the best loan for you.
-What lenders will charge you to borrow in large part comes down to your credit report and score.
-Before you explore loan options, check your FICO® Score for an idea of where your score falls now.
+Your credit report and score play a large part in what APR lenders will charge you.
+Before you explore loan options, check your FICO® ScoreΘ for free for an idea of where your score falls now.

 You can also sign up for free credit monitoring through Experian to receive regular updates and pinpoint areas where you may be able to improve your credit.
 Taking these steps now can help you save money when you're ready to borrow.